 One thing that is not very commonly known by people is that the Abyssinian cats can be great emotional support animals as well.
 People who suffer from different mental health conditions rely emotionally on animals for their love and affection.

 Abyssinian cats are intelligent and devoted that makes them good companions.
-If you are looking to get this cat breed as an emotional support animal, you will need an ESA letter from a mental health expert.
+If you are looking to get it as an emotional support cat, you will need an ESA letter from a mental health expert.
 This prescription or letter will allow you and your animal to enjoy several rights given by the state.